-Our Learning Enrichment Department has a range of programmes designed to meet individual needs.
+Our Learning Support Department has a range of programmes designed to meet individual needs.

-Positive emotion: How to feel good - deploying
+Positive emotion:

-our highest strengths to tackle

-all situations.
-By developing a

-arowth mindset and a can-

-do attitude, our pupils will

-learn to notice how they are

-with the tools to manage

-these emotions.
+How to feel good - deploying our highest strengths to tackle all situations.
+By developing a growth mindset and a 'can-do' attitude, our pupils will learn to notice how they are feeling and are equipped with the tools to manage these emotions.

-Relationships: 8
+Relationships:

-Other people are the best antidote to the downs of life and the sinale most reliable up.
-We are, emotionally, creatures of the hive: creatures who ineluctably seek out positive relationships with other members feeling and are equipped of our hive.
+Other people are the best antidote to the downs of life and the single most reliable up.
+We are, emotionally, creatures of the hive, creatures who ineluctably seek out positive relationships with other members of our hive.
 By helping our pupils to develop strong relationships, they will be empathetic and responsive to the needs of themselves and others.